Huskyeder/stackato-doc/admin/console/index.rst

 Support
 -------

-The Support menu includes the same options as the regular user with the addition of a **Generate Stackato Report** link, which exposes the same functionality as :ref:`kato report <kato-command-ref-report>`.
+The Support menu includes the same options as the regular user.

 .. _console-admin: